Thoughts on options for skin cleaning prior to body art procedures.

-I got samples of alcoholic octenidine dihydrochloride products from Schülke and Mayr a while ago. it seems like a decent antiseptic for preparation of puncture sites, and has some advantages and disadvantages .
+I got samples of alcoholic octenidine dihydrochloride products from Schülke and Mayr a while ago while at BMXnet. it seems like a decent antiseptic for preparation of puncture sites, and has some advantages and disadvantages .
 It is available in some countries in Europe and Asia, and is not available in North America.

-Techni-Care was labeled for surgical skin preparation, had specific written protocol, and they claimed it was tested for FDA approval.
-It was removed from the market in 2009.
-The manufacturer claims that their process will pass FDA, and time will tell.
-If it ever comes back on the market, it will have to undergo another testing review for the FDA, a sterile single serving version could be interesting.
+Techni-Care was labeled for surgical skin preparation, patented, had specific written protocol, and they claimed it was tested for FDA approval.
+It was removed from the market in 2009 and reintroduced in 2014.
+Now back on the market after undergoing another testing review for the FDA, a sterile single serving version could be interesting.

 Agents not labeled for surgical skin preparation

 I believe in suggesting people only use products for skin preparation that have FDA and EPA label claims for that.
 Problems could arise if we use hand care products for skin prep.

 I’m not sure how Opti-scrub has been labeled, tested or presented for purpose.
 I’d like to know more, for what it’s worth it appears to be a decent hand (and foot) wash product.
 Opti-scrub seems reasonable for hands and for showering but using it for skin prep would be an off label use.
 It’s not proven for that as far as I can tell.
 Ryan Ouellette wrote an article describing his experience with it for The Point, the official journal of the APP

 I looked into this and I like the idea of the hand sanitizer, an alcohol free foaming quaternary ammonium based product, labeled for tattoo and piercing skin prep.
 The company has been forthcoming with information and discussed FDA label claims and efficacy data.
 I am following up with them now.